MicomiBite/TastyTiles_1.20.1/README.md

 Tasty Tiles is a mod for version 1.20.1 of Minecraft.
 It adds a yummy variety of building blocks focused around tiles.
 Give your home some cozy ceramic flavor!
-The full list of recipes will be added below (WIP) ~ all blocks have slab, stair, and wall variants either crafted traditionally or through the stonecutter!
+The full list of recipes is shown below ~ all blocks have slab, stair, and wall variants either crafted traditionally or through the stonecutter!

 # --- CERAMIC MIXTURE --- <br>
 Used in all base recipes for the tiles!
 Uses sand, mud, and clay.